pingzing/articulator/readme.md

 Articulator will look in the `/scripts` folder for scripts to run.
 Anything in the `ret_immediately` folder will return a generic response immediately, and then kick off the requested script after a small delay.
 This is useful for running scripts that might prevent the server from sending a response in a timely manner (e.g. putting the server the sleep).

 ##Addresses
-`http://hostname/` will generate and return small HTML page which show all the scripts in the `/scripts` folder and its subdirectories.
+`http://hostname/` will generate and return a small HTML page which show all the scripts in the `/scripts` folder and its subdirectories.

 `http://hostname/scr` will return a JSON response with all scripts listed.